front-end-intermediate/ExpressJSReact-retired/readme.md

 "dev": "concurrently \"npm run server\" \"npm run client\" --kill-others "
 ```

+Note the `--prefix` option for the React client.
+This redirects the start command to our client folder.

-Note: you'll need to set the old `dev` script to 'server':
+Note: you'll need to set the old `dev` script to 'server'.
+Here's the entire scripts portion of package.json.

 ```js
 "scripts": {